Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/overview-event-tracking-attribution.md

-# Event Tracking and Attribution via Session API
+# Overview: Event Tracking and Attribution

-Please make sure to [read the introduction on Nosto personalization](../../../implementing-nosto/implement-psn/README.md) before diving into this topic (or [read our summary](../../../getting-started//headless-frontend-implementation-methods.md#page-tagging-and-event-tracking-requesting-nosto-content-for-rendering-with-your-templates)).
+Please make sure to [read the introduction on Nosto personalization](../../../implementing-nosto/implement-psn/README.md) (or [read our summary](../../../getting-started/headless-frontend-implementation-methods.md#page-tagging-and-event-tracking-requesting-nosto-content-for-rendering-with-your-templates)) and the previous links in the navigation before diving into this topic.

 ## Event Tracking via Page Type